 We provide school tours as part of the interview process.
 Once an applicant has provided sufficient evidence of giftedness to meet our requirements, they proceed to the interview stage.
 At that point, the Principal, and another staff member, will interview the applicant and answer any questions.
 A tour will then be given, usually lead by a student peer.
 This provides the applicant with a personalised introduction to the school so that they have the relevant information to decide whether to proceed with enrolment if an offer is made.

 Applications are always open through the application form here on the website.
 Applications will be considered for our next intake.
 Our intakes vary depending on our available places.
 See the Applications page for dates.

 What evidence of giftedness do you require?

 We require a psychological assessment as evidence of giftedness.
-If you’re having trouble getting started, we can provide you with a list of psychologists and tests we have found include the relevant information.
-If you would like a copy of the list please email firstname.lastname@example.org.
+If you’re having trouble getting started, we can provide you with a list of psychologists our families have worked with in the past.
+If you would like a copy of the list please email email@example.com.

 Any other evidence of giftedness, e.g. school reports, portfolios of work, ICAS competition results, etc., may be included to reflect the applicant’s particular strengths in support of the application.

 We don’t have our psychological evaluation report yet / our appointment isn’t for a while – should we hold off on submitting an application?